vmware-archive/gcp-pcf-quickstart/src/omg-dm/PUNTS.md

 NAT is deployed to a single zone.
 This will cause cross-zone access for NAT.

 The tricky thing here is: how does PCF/tag instances?

+## GCE Enforcer

+Currently giving the enforcer an IAM binding on the project.
+This is Googler specific.